Khost rebellion (1924–1925): Debut of the Afghan air force and government resurgence (August–December 1924)

-Quelling of the rebellion
+Quelling of the rebellion (1925)

 As the rebellion progressed, official intrigues and bribery began to sow disunion among the rebels, who were further discouraged by the arrival in Kabul of two British aeroplanes sold to the Afghan Government.

 Most historical accounts place the defeat of the rebellion in January 1925.
-In this version, the rebellion was finally quelled on 30 January 1925 with the imprisonment and execution of 40 Rebel leaders.
+In this version, the rebellion was finally quelled on 30 January 1925 with the imprisonment of 40 Rebel leaders.
+On 25 May 1925, the Rebel leaders including Mulla Abd Allah, his 3 sons and his son-in-law and co-leader Mullah Abdul Rashid were executed by firing squad at Tepe Maranjan, then known as Siahsang in front of a large observing crowd.
+Mulla Abd Allah was buried near Mehlan, in Gardez district of Paktia province.

 Some historical accounts, including contemporary reports, contradict the notion of the rebellion ending in January 1925, placing the end of the revolt a few months earlier or later: